Robotic Contact Juggling: Rolling Kinematics

-An expression for the body accelerations of the object $\bdV{o}$ as a function of the hand accelerations $\bdV{h}$ and the relative accelerations $\dVrel$ is used in the dynamics derivation in Section~\ref{sec:rolling_dynamics}.
-Taking the derivative of Eq.~\eqref{eq:twist_from_rel_twist} in frame $\{c_h\}$ (following the derivative rule for expressions in different frames from Appendix~\ref{app:derivative_rule}) gives:
+An expression for the body acceleration of the object $\bdV{o}$ as a function of the hand acceleration $\bdV{h}$ and the relative acceleration $\dVrel$ is used in the dynamics derivation in Section~\ref{sec:rolling_dynamics} and was not considered in previous works.
+Taking the derivative of Eq.~\eqref{eq:twist_from_rel_twist} in frame $\{c_h\}$ (following the derivative rule for expressions in different frames from Appendix~\ref{app:derivative_rule}) gives